devantler/.github/.github/CONTRIBUTING.md

 ## Code Standards

-I aim to maintain high-quality code.
-To help with this, I follow certain coding standards and use tools for formatting and testing.
+We aim to maintain high-quality code.
+To help with this, certain coding standards tools for formatting and testing are used.
 Please ensure your contributions adhere to these standards.
-All required standards are checked in the CI/CD pipeline, so you'll know if your changes don't meet the standards by checking the status of your pull request.
+All requirements are checked in the CI/CD pipeline, so you'll know if your changes don't meet standards by checking the status of your pull request.

 ## Pull Requests

-Once you've submitted a pull request, I'll review your changes.
-I may suggest some changes or improvements.
-Pull requests can only be merged once they're approved and all tests pass.
+Once you've submitted a pull request, we will review your changes promptly.
+We may suggest some changes or improvements.
+Pull requests can only be merged once they're approved by a maintainer and all tests pass.

 ## Keeping Your Changes Up to Date